Azure/azure-docs-sdk-java/docs-ref-services/preview/security-keyvault-administration-readme.md

 > NOTE: The backing store for key backups is a blob storage container using Shared Access Signature authentication.
 For more details on creating a SAS token using the `BlobServiceClient`, see the [Azure Storage Blobs client README][storage_readme_sas_token].
 Alternatively, it is possible to [generate a SAS token in Storage Explorer][portal_sas_token].

+### Pre-Backup Operation
+A pre-backup operation represents a long-running operation that checks if it is possible to perform a full key backup.

 ### Backup Operation
 A backup operation represents a long-running operation for a full key backup.

+### Pre-Restore Operation
+A pre-restore operation represents a long-running operation that checks if it is possible to perform a full key restore from a backup.

 ### Restore Operation
 A restore operation represents a long-running operation for both a full key and selective key restore.